-4.0 When to Use this Procedure
+2.0 When to Use this Procedure

-The policy may be implemented by a member of staff when:
+The policy / procedure may be implemented by a member of staff when:

-- There is concern raised that student's health or wellbeing are affecting their attendance or capacity to study to the extent that they are not able to participate in their study programmeto a level which will enable them to complete successfully. - Concerns about the student's fitness to study are raised by a third party i.e. a friend, relative, employer, member of the College staff or medical professional. - The student has informed a member of staff that they have concerns about their ownfitness to study. - Behaviour that would usually be dealt with as a disciplinary matter, may be known orsuspected to be the result of an underlying physical or mental health difficulty. - A student's health difficulties are adversely affecting the health, safety or wellbeing of others. - A student's health difficulties are adversely affecting the learning, progress or likelihood of success of other students
+- There is concern raised that Student's health or wellbeing are affecting their attendance or capacity to study to the extent that they are not able to participate in their study programme to a level which will enable them to complete successfully. - Concerns about the Student's fitness to study are raised by a third party i.e., a friend, - relative, employer, member of the College staff or medical professional. - The Student has informed a member of staff that they have concerns about their own fitness to study. - Behaviour that would usually be dealt with as a disciplinary matter may be known or suspected to be the result of an underlying physical or mental health difficulty. - A Student's health difficulties are adversely affecting the health, safety, or wellbeing of - others. - A Student's health difficulties are adversely affecting the learning, progress, or likelihood of - success of other Students

-5.0 Procedures for Responding to Emerging and Ongoing Concerns
+3.0 Procedures for Responding to Emerging and Ongoing Concerns